UU-tracktech/tracktech/README.md

 `--rcfile` is the linting specification used by Pylint.

 `--reports` sets whether the full report should be displayed or not.
-Our recommendation would be `n` since this only displays linting errors/warnings, and the eventual score.
+Our recommendation would be `n` since this only displays linting errors/warnings and the eventual score.

 ### Ignoring folders from linting

 Some folders should be excluded from linting.
-This could be for multiple reasons like, the symlinked algorithms in the CameraProcessor folder, the Python virtual environment folder, etc.
+The exclusion could be for multiple reasons like, the symlinked algorithms in the CameraProcessor folder or the Python virtual environment folder.
 Add folder name to `ignore=` in `.pylintrc`.